keitzer/books/README.md

 # 2018
-## Goal: Get back to reading 50-100 books in a year
+## Goal: Get back to reading 50-100 books in a year.
+Actual: 57 (Stopped in late September)
 1. Jan 6 - [The Vanishing American Adult](https://amzn.to/2JFhca2)
 1. Jan 11 - [It Didn't Start With You](https://amzn.to/2v89hPx)
 1. Feb 7 - [🌟 Principles: Life and Work](https://amzn.to/2EHthbc)